Grass fed for life.

 Welcome to the farm

-Penny is so happy you’re here to learn more about our fold and how we manage our land.
+Echo is so happy you’re here to learn more about our fold and how we manage our land.

 highland cattle